 Recently, a small, Ottawa-based group called Ottawa Forum on Israel/Palestine had Lynk as a guest in an online event.
 The call was limited to 100 participants, but the organizers said they had to turn a similar number away.
 Lynk talked about his report, responded to direct questions from a panel, took written questions from the audience.

 There is some context necessary to understand Lynk’s role and how it came about.
 I will describe it.
 Israel began its military occupation in Palestinian territory 53 years ago and it continues to this day.
 In 1967, Israel launched what it described as a preemptive attack upon three neighbouring Arab countries in what is commonly called the Six-Day War.
 Israeli air strikes crippled the air forces of Egypt and its allies, destroying their planes as they sat on the ground.
-Israeli forces, in a ground offensive, Israeli forces then seized the Sinai Peninsula and the Gaza Strip from Egypt, the West Bank and East Jerusalem from Jordan, and the Golan Heights from Syria.
+Israeli ground forces then seized the Sinai Peninsula and the Gaza Strip from Egypt, the West Bank and East Jerusalem from Jordan, and the Golan Heights from Syria.

 The brief war ended with an UN-sponsored ceasefire, but Israel held onto lands that it had seized.
 There were more than a million people living in the conquered territories, most of them Palestinians.
 Israel then began to establish Jewish settlements in the West Bank and they are still being built, forcing Palestinian inhabitants from their homes and lands.
 Indeed, earlier this year Israel threatened a complete annexation of the Occupied Palestinian Territory.
 Those plans have been put on hold but the gradual annexation by settlers continues.